laboratoire écologie et art pour une société en transition

 What’s next

-Between August and September 2026, artists will spend five weeks in Versoix developing their projects in collaboration with local residents and partners.
-The Buissonnets site will become a venue for workshops, meetings, and artistic experimentation.
+In Versoix, the team will meet again in February for a winter residency.
+Between August and September 2026, the artists will stay there for five weeks to develop their projects in co-creation with local residents and partners.
+The Buissonnets site will then become a place for workshops, meetings, and artistic experimentation.

 The final week will feature public and festive presentations, transforming this site, once perceived as empty, into a space imbued with collective memories and new urban meanings.
 As a testing ground for alternative approaches to urban development, it will become a repository for memories in the making, shared emotions, and renewed meanings.